solenopsys/monorepo/whiteparer/content/topics/EN/whitepapers/combinatorics/parts/connectors/problem.md

 ### Why do we need to solve the problem of industrial connectors?

-Combinatorics is a framework for creating digital factories, and any digital factory includes thousands of interconnected modules.
+Combinator is a framework for creating digital factories, and any digital factory includes thousands of interconnected modules.
 Therefore, without solving the issue of standardized connectors, it is challenging to achieve a high-quality implementation of digital factory technology.